Clippers snap 3-game skid with 124-97 rout of Grizzlies - WHIZ News

 Harrell scored six straight points early in the second to give the Clippers a 49-14 cushion.
 They were up 66-37 at halftime after setting a season low for points allowed in the first half.

-Leonard finished 10 of 17 from the field and grabbed eight rebounds in 25 minutes over three quarters.
+“It felt good.
+We came out with the right mindset,” Harrell said.
+“We are going to continue to get better as a group and as guys get healthy.”

 Ja Morant had 16 points and Josh Jackson scored 14 for Memphis (28-29), which has dropped three straight to fall under .500.
-The Grizzlies got within 24 at the end of the third quarter before the Clippers (38-19) extended their advantage to 37 midway through the fourth.
+The Grizzlies — who are hanging onto the eighth seed in the Western Conference — got within 24 at the end of the third quarter before the Clippers (38-19) extended their advantage to 37 midway through the fourth.

+“It’s a great team.
+I knew they were ready for us,” Morant said.
+“Obviously playoffs are on our minds but we’re not living and dying with one game.”

 TIP-INS